usgs/wdfn-blog/content/operationalpull.md

 -   [Water Data for the Nation Tableau Web Data Connector](https://labs.waterdata.usgs.gov/tableau-connector/index.html#/)

-# \#EnGageWithUSGS -- Connect with us!
+# #EnGageWithUSGS

+Connect with us!
 We are continuing to learn more about Operationalized Pull users as we continue our work improving the developer experience with accessing USGS water data.
-If you want to share your own workflow and feedback on the process or if you'd be interested in participating in our user research process, please email <WDFN@usgs.gov>.
+If you want to share your own workflow and feedback on the process, email [mailto:wdfn@usgs.gov], or if you'd be interested in participating in our user research process, please email [mailto:WDFN_usabilitytesting@usgs.gov].

 *Quotes in this blog post have been lightly edited for grammar and clarity only.*